Bikeman868/NPL/docs/SYNTAX.md

     message Message3 string theOnly field

-    message Message4 { string theOnly field }

     message Message5
 }
 ```

-The type name can be:
+The type name for each field can be:
 - The qualified identifier for another message type
 - The qualified identifier for an `enum` type
 - One of the following reserved words: `string`, `number`, `boolean`, `date`